How to Dehydrate & Freeze-Dry Strawberries for Backpacking

 Fresh and frozen strawberries can be dehydrated or freeze-dried.
 It’s best to dry strawberries at the peak of ripeness as unripe strawberries lack the sweetness, and overripe strawberries may be mushy.

-Continue reading, and you’ll see that drying strawberries is quite simple and worth the minimal amount of work required.
+Continue reading, and you’ll see that drying strawberries is simple and worth the minimal work required.

 Should strawberries be pre-treated?